Published: September 30, 2022 | Last updated: June 1, 2026

-Bamboo in New England, an anchor from the HMS Bounty, and the Shining Sea Bike Path.
+Bamboo in New England, an anchor from the HMS Bounty, and 10.7 miles of coastal riding.

 This is one of the better bike rides I’ve done.
 There’s a lot to do and see.
 The ride into Woods Hole is enjoyable, with activity as people make their way to Martha’s Vineyard.
 Right behind the Steamship Authority ticket office, you pick up the Shining Sea Bike Path which will return you to your vehicle.